Soccer on ESPN/ABC: National Professional Soccer League

 Starting with the 1993–94 season, NPSL games would be broadcast on both ESPN and the then brand new ESPN2, giving national exposure to the league.
 As part of a three-year agreement, a Game of the Week (dubbed Balls of Fire) would be televised on ESPN2 on Friday nights.
 ESPN2 would carry as many as 20 games in 1993–94 and 24 in 1994–95.
 Meanwhile, the best-of-five playoff finals in late April and the NPSL All-Star Game at St. Louis on February 22 would be carried on ESPN.
 It was routine however for ESPN to heavily edit rebroadcast of games that were initially aired on ESPN2 fit it into a two-hour time slot.

 Dave Johnson and Art Kramer were ESPN's initial primary broadcast team.
 Other commentators included Gregg Mace and Ed Vucinic, who by 1995–96, would provide play-by-play for the NPSL Championship Series alongside Art Kramer.

 UEFA Champions League

 ESPN formerly had the rights of the UEFA Champions League between 1995 and 2009.
-Lead commentary team was Derek Rae and Tommy Smyth with the ESPN2 team being Adrian Healey and Robbie Mustoe.
+Derek Rae and Tommy Smyth are the lead commentary team, with the ESPN2 team being Adrian Healey and Robbie Mustoe.
 The pre-match programme was hosted by Andrew Orsatti.

-Premier League
+English Premier League

-ESPN2 formerly aired matches from the Premier League between 1996 and 1998, and then from 2010 to 2013.
-From 2010 to 2013, ESPN2 had its own commentary team live in England.
-Ian Darke and Steve McManaman called the action live in England, with Darrell Currie, Dave Beckett, or Alicia Ferguson reporting pitchside.
+ESPN2 formerly aired matches from the Premier League between 1996 and 1998, and then from 2009 to 2013.
+From 2010 to 2013, ESPN2 had its own commentary team of Ian Darke and Steve McManaman calling the action live in England, with Darrell Currie, Dave Beckett, or Alicia Ferguson reporting pitchside.
 On occasion, the network would simulcast ESPN UK's coverage with full studio coverage from host Ray Stubbs or Rebecca Lowe and commentary from Jon Champion and Chris Waddle.
 In the U.S., ESPN's studio team was host Andrew Orsatti or Georgie Bingham with analyst Robbie Mustoe.

+English Football League

+ESPN aired select matches from the EFL Championship, EFL League One, EFL League Two, and EFL Cup on paid streaming service ESPN+.
+This broadcast started in 2017 and ended in 2024 when CBS Sports picked up the rights.
+Jon Champion and Stewart Robson lead on-site commentary.
+The 2020 promotion playoff Final was hosted by Alexis Nunes alongside pundit Don Hutchison and guest Jack Harrison.
+The 2021 promotion playoff Final was presented by Dan Thomas alongside Shaka Hislop in the studio, Don Hutchison and Alexis Nunes on-site, and Champion and Matt Lawrence commentating.